mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 In off policy methods, two different policies are used

-1. Target policy - The  policy that is being learned about - This will be the optimal policy.
+1. *Target policy* - The  policy that is being learned about - This will be the optimal policy.
-2. Behaviour policy - The policy that is used to generate behaviour - This will be more exploratory to explore more actions.
+2. *Behaviour policy* - The policy that is used to generate behaviour - This will be more exploratory to explore more actions.

-Q learning is an off policy TD control as the policy we use to estimate q values and the policy that is used to take actions are different
+Q learning is an off policy TD control as the policy we use to estimate qvalues and the policy that is used to take actions are different.

- Lets see a bit about Temporal Difference (TD) before diving to Q-learning.

 ### Temporal difference Learning
  TD stands for Temporal difference Learning.